 Make sure to bring a tripod and an L bracket, so you can easily turn your camera upwards for long-exposure shots.

-As I said earlier, in Hong Kong, with its eight million people, there are countless things to see and do.
-And one could fill weeks exploring Hong Kong’s many islands, markets, restaurants, sights, and nightlife and still not see it all.
+As I said above, Hong Kong, with its eight million people, offers countless things to see and do.
+You can spend weeks exploring the many islands, markets, restaurants, sights, and nightlife in the town and still not get bored.
 Though impossible to condense a city so vast into three-days, this Hong Kong itinerary is the best I could think of after my visit.